Water is a vital and limited resource along Colorado’s Front Range, the most populated region of the state.

 25,000 individual fish were counted and 90% of observed fish were native species, including fathead minnows, sand shiners and white suckers.
 20 total species of fish were observed:

 For more in-depth and up to date information regarding Metro’s work to monitor the South Platte River, view our monitoring web page here.

 In addition to accommodating growth and making significant impacts on river health, Metro is a leader in resource recovery.
 In 1985, a $7.8 million cogeneration facility went online, using methane from the treatment process to generate 40% of the Hite plant’s energy needs.

-Metro’s biosolids reuse program applies biosolids from the treatment process private farms.
+Metro’s biosolids reuse program land applies biosolids from the treatment process at our METROGRO Farm and private farms in eastern Colorado.
 This METROGRO® Cake reduces the need for chemical pesticides while driving higher crop yields.

 Metro remains committed to protecting the region’s public health and environment by recovering resources.
 Since the passage of the Clean Water Act, Metro has utilized resources to advance technologies that protect the region’s health and environment, ahead of regulation.